openstack-archive/osops-tools-contrib/terraform/kubernetes-coreos/README.md

 ## Prep

 - [Install Terraform](https://www.terraform.io/intro/getting-started/install.html)
-- Upload a CoreOS image to glance.
-[Instructions Here](https://coreos.com/os/docs/latest/booting-on-openstack.html)
+- Upload a Ubuntu Xenial or CentOS 7 image to glance.

 ## Terraform

 Terraform will be used to declare and provision a Kubernetes cluster.
 By default it will be a single controller with a single compute node.
 You can add more nodes by adjusting the `compute_workers` variable.

-The compute workers (for now) do not have a floating ip, this means to `ssh` to them you must `ssh -A` to the controller node first.
+The compute workers do not have a floating ip by default, this means to `ssh` to them you must use the controller node as a bastion and forward your SSH agent through.

 ### Prep

 Ensure your local ssh-agent is running and your ssh key has been added.
 This step is required by the terraform provisioner.

 ```
-$ eval $(ssh-agent -s)
-$ ssh-add ~/.ssh/id_rsa
+$ eval $(ssh-agent -s); ssh-add ~/.ssh/id_rsa
 ```

 Ensure that you have your Openstack credentials loaded into environment variables.
 Likely via a command similar to: